opendatasoft/ods-documentation/source/managing_account/06_managing_notifications/managing_notifications.rst

 3 types of domain-related notifications can be sent:

 - Daily reports: portal alerts and news sent daily at 9AM.
-They notify users about processing alerts, newly created datasets on the portal, pending user feedbacks on a dataset.
+They notify users about processing alerts, newly created datasets on the portal, pending user feedbacks on a dataset (:doc:`more info here <daily_report>`).
 - Processing alerts: sent whenever there is a processing alert on a newly created dataset.
-They notify about processors in error, errors of realtime dataset update.
+They notify about processors in error, errors of realtime dataset update (:doc:`more info here <processing_alert>`).
-- Quota alerts: sent when a quota has reached 80% or is expired.
+- Quota alerts: sent when a quota has reached 80% or is expired (:doc:`more info here <quota>`).

 Tick the box corresponding to any of the Notifications to subscribe.
 Untick any of the boxes to stop receiving the corresponding notification.